What is Robotic Process Automation?

 Why is the RPA Market Growing so Quickly?

 Using bots to complete repetitive tasks saves organizations time and money and reduces errors.
 Bots also allow employees to focus on higher-level work instead of mundane tasks.
 In other words, the return on investment is huge.
-Every organization wanting to compete in the digital era is considering RPA technology.

 Strategic marketing has also contributed to the growth of the RPA market.
 Blue Prism Group popularized the use of the word “robotic” in conjunction with “process automation” as it invoked the concept of AI.
 Taking advantage of the popularity of AI, the RPA market skyrocketed.